-Day 122 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 122 of Year Long Road Trip Along America’s Scenic Byways

 I started the day out at Glenn’s, an “old fashioned bakery” on historic Route 66 before heading to Navajo Nation.
 It was definitely a popular, morning destination among the locals and passersby.
 Cars surrounded the building and lined up in the drive through.
 I was expecting to find muffins and other pastries.
 While there were some, donuts filled most the counter space.